 ICON, which obtains its name from the usage of spherical grids derived from the icosahedron (ICO) and the non-hydrostatic (N) dynamics, originated as a joint project of the MPI-M and the German Weather Service (Deutscher Wetterdienst, DWD) and has expanded to involve more development partners at the German Climate Computing Center (DKRZ), the Swiss Federal Institute of Technology (ETH) in Zurich and the Karlsruhe Institute of Technology (KIT).
 It includes component models for the atmosphere, the ocean and the land, as well as chemical and biogeochemical cycles, all implemented on the basis of common data structures and sharing the same efficient technical infrastructure.
 It is integrated and maintained by a group of experts for model development and application in the institute’s Scientific Computing Laboratory.

-The unstructured ICON grid allows for a flexible configuration from global to regional domains, with regional refinement, or zoom options as well as special configurations for idealized research experiments.
+The ICON grid allows for a flexible configuration from global to regional domains, with regional refinement, or zoom options as well as special configurations for idealized research experiments.
 This flexibility was not a design aim, but arose out of how we use ICON, as its development follows our scientific interests.
-Modifications and new capabilities are introduced in so far as they advance our ability to perform specific numerical experiments, designed to answer specific research questions.
+Modifications and new capabilities are introduced to advance our ability to perform specific numerical experiments, designed to answer specific research questions.
 This is what we mean by experiment-driven model development.

 Climate variability, slow processes

 An ICON configuration with coarse horizontal resolution (>20km) allows for longer time steps and hence enables experiments requiring long integrations to study slowly evolving processes, like biogeochemical processes in soils, vegetation, ocean, or the evolution of permafrost under warming.
 The use of such a coarse horizontal resolution precludes an explicit representation of the vertical energy transport by convective storms, not to mention gravity waves, surface roughness, turbulent mixing, clouds and radiation.
-Also eddies in the ocean, many bathymetric effects on water mass formation and the deformation of sea-ice are also not resolved at these resolutions and need to be represented statistically through so-called parameterizations.
-This configuration, which is comparable to traditional climate models, allows however for studies using large ensembles on time scales of centuries to many millenia and thereby allows for an assessment of the role of slow processes on the evolution of the climate system.
+Also, eddies in the ocean, many bathymetric effects on water mass formation and the deformation of sea-ice are not resolved at this grid size and need to be represented statistically through so-called parameterizations.
+However, this configuration, which is comparable to traditional climate models, allows for studies using large ensembles on time scales of centuries to many millenia and thereby for an assessment of the role of slow processes on the evolution of the climate system.

 New approach to climate modelling, resolved processes

-By developing a global configuration of ICON that employs horizontal grids fine enough (< 5km) to resolve the vertical energy transport through deep convection in the tropics, eddies in the ocean and small-scale structures in topography, ocean bathymetry and sea-ice a more physically-based model can be created.
-This configuration allows scientists at MPI-M to pose new types of questions, or answer old questions better.
+By developing a global configuration of ICON that employs horizontal grids fine enough (< 5km) to resolve the vertical energy transport through deep convection in the tropics, eddies in the ocean and small-scale structures in topography, ocean bathymetry and sea-ice, a more physically-based model can be created.
+This configuration allows scientists at MPI-M to pose new types of questions, or provide better answers to old questions.
 Unfortunately, this configuration can only be used for experiments on sub-centennial time scales, as the time step is too small to allow longer integrations, hence the dual strategy and the continuation of more traditional approaches as discussed above.

-Developing a simulation system that works at such high resolution introduces new technical challenges, for instance how to use new types of computational infrastructures, such as GPU based machines, and how to redesign the workflow in order to make it possible to work with the large amounts of data that is produced.
+Developing a simulation system that works at such high resolution introduces new technical challenges, for instance how to use new types of computational infrastructures, such as GPU-based machines, and how to redesign the workflow in order to make it possible to work with the large amount of data that is produced.
 This also brings new facets to our work which are also helping to reshape climate research.

 Components of the Earth system: atmosphere, ocean, land

-ICON includes component models for the atmosphere (ICON-A), the ocean together with sea-ice (ICON-O), the land (ICON-L), which can be used as separate models, or coupled together as a earth-system model with the option to include the full carbon cycle, bio-geochemical processes in the ocean and complex treatment of land processes.
+ICON includes component models for the atmosphere (ICON-A), the ocean together with sea-ice (ICON-O), and the land (ICON-L), which can be used as separate models, or coupled together as a Earth-system model with the option to include the full carbon cycle, bio-geochemical processes in the ocean, and complex treatment of land processes.

 nextGEMS: Next Generation Earth Modelling Systems